mnswdhw/PFSL/README.md

 Command: `python PFSL_Setting124.py --dataset cifar10 --setting setting1 --datapoints 150 --pretrained --model resnet18 -c 10 --batch_size 64 --test_batch_size 512 --epochs 100`

+Maximum test accuracy and time taken for the run is noted in this setting.

-Final Output <br/>
+Final Output of the above command is as follows: . <br/>
-aaa
+* Epoch: 100, Iteration: 3/3
+* Training Accuracy:  100.0
+* Maximum Test Accuracy:  82.52188846982759
+* Time taken for this run 49.36871874332428 mins

 ### Setting 2

-Command: `python PFSL_Setting124.py --dataset cifar10 --setting setting1 --datapoints 150 --pretrained --model resnet18 -c 10 --batch_size 64 --test_batch_size 512 --epochs 100`
+Command: `python PFSL_Setting124.py --dataset cifar10 --model resnet18 --pretrained --setting setting2 --batch_size 64 --test_batch_size 512 --checkpoint 25 --epochs 30`

+After the 25th layer, personalization phase begins since checkpoint is specified as 25 in the above command.
+It outputs F1 Score just before the start of the personalization phase and the maximum F1 Score achieved in that phase.

 Final Output <br/>
-aaa
+* Epoch: 25, Iteration: 8/8freezing the center model
+* Epoch: 26, Iteration: 8/8freezing the center model
+* F1 Score at epoch  25  :  0.8151361976947273
+* Epoch: 30, Iteration: 8/8
+* Training Accuracy:  100.0
+* Maximum F1 Score:  0.9509444261471961
+* Time taken for this run 11.245620834827424 mins

 ### Setting 3